 The clock is running.
 In many cases, you only have two years from the date of your car accident to take legal action in Kansas.
 This deadline is known as the statue of limitations.
 Two years might seem like a long time.
 But the longer you wait, the harder it often becomes to find the facts you need to build a strong legal case.

 You have suffered enough.
 Get the relief and support you deserve.
 Contact us and schedule your free consultation.
 We can answer your questions, analyze your case and explain your options.
 Schedule an appointment at one of our eight offices in Kansas.
 We have offices in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal and Hays.
-Bretz & Young – the Kansas car accident lawyers you want working for you.
+Bretz Injury Law – the Kansas car accident lawyers you want working for you.